-Sincere thanks go to Mr. Todd.
-W. Whittington, Chairman, Technical Advisory Committee, for his interest and helpful suggestions through the course of this study.
-Equally, the appreciation is extended to other members of the committee, Mr. Jack Cowsert, Mr. M. Kadibhai, Mr. S. Sweitzer, Dr. Judith Corley-lay, Mr. E. Powell, Mr. J. Phillips, Mr. Richard W. Hancock, Mr. Wiley W. Jones III, Mr. James Budday, Mr. Hesham M. El-Boulaki, Mr. Steven D. DeWitt, Mr. Cecil L. Jones, Dr. Clark Morrison, Emily O. McGraw, and Mr. Moy Biswas for their continuous support during this study.
+Sincere thanks go to Mr. Jack E. Cowsert, Chairman, Technical Advisory Committee, for his interest and helpful suggestions through the course of this study.
+Equally, the appreciation is extended to other members of the committee, Mr. Dennis W. Jerrigan, Mr. Todd.
+W. Whittington, Mr. James Budday, Mr. Hesham M. El-Boulaki, Ms. Tracey C. Pittman, Mr. Wiley W. Jones III, Mr. James Phillips, Ms. Jan Womble, Mr. Steve McAllister, Mr. Cecil L. Jones, Dr. Judith Corley-lay, Mr. Moy Biswas and Mr. Mustan Kadibhai for their continuous support during this study.
+The author also expresses his thanks to K. I. Harikrishnan for his work in the first part of this study (HWY-2005-14) and his assistance in this project.